Mark 41 vertical launching system: Mark 57 (Mk 57) PVLS

-The Mk 57 Peripheral Vertical Launch System (PVLS) used on the s is composed of much larger VLS cells capable of venting much larger volume and mass of exhaust gasses (mass flow rate), but is an evolution of the smaller unarmored Mk 56 VLS.
+The Mk 57 Peripheral Vertical Launch System (PVLS) used on the s is composed of much larger VLS cells capable of venting much larger volume and mass of exhaust gasses (mass flow rate) compared to the Mark 41, but is an evolution of the smaller unarmored Mk 56 VLS.
 The Mk 57 PVLS are designed to be installed on the ship periphery with armor on the inboard boundary, instead of in centralized magazines used in the Mk 41.

 Developed by Raytheon, Mk 57 provides backward compatibility with existing missiles while allowing new missiles with significantly increased propulsion and payloads.
 While allowing for larger missiles than the Mk 41, the primary improvement of Mk 57 is its exhaust gas management system which can accommodate new missile designs having up to 45 percent greater rocket motor mass flow rate than that of Mk 41.
-The unique symmetric geometry of the U-shaped gas management system facilitates the egress of gases, while minimizing flow into adjacent cells and reversed flow into the active cell.
+The unique symmetric geometry of the U-shaped gas management system (with exhausts in line with the cells) facilitates the egress of gases, while minimizing flow into adjacent cells and reversed flow into the active cell.
 Another advantage is the elimination of the water deluge system, which is used to cool the missile canister in the event that the missile restraint bolts do not release after rocket motor ignition.
 Elimination of the water deluge system significantly reduces maintenance and personnel requirements, and protects against accidental missile wet-down.